 NGC 775 can be seen with telescopes of 100mm (4-inch) aperture on dark nights with good transparency.
 At best it appears as very dim glow of light.
 The galaxy appears as a nebulous pale streak of light in a 200mm (8 inch) scope at about 120x magnification.
 Larger 300mm (12-inch) instruments reveal a large and bright oval shaped galaxy with a bright core and some fine mottling in the arms.
 The beauty of the tightly wound spiral arms is revealed in images taken by the finest telescopes, such as the Hubble Space Telescope.
 Overall NGC 775 spans 4.3 x 3.3 arc minutes of apparent sky.

-The largest galaxy in a small group known as NGC 2775 group.
-It forms part of the Virgo Supercluster that also includes NGC 2777 and UGC 4781.
+It is the largest galaxy in a small group known as NGC 2775 group and forms part of the Virgo Supercluster that also includes NGC 2777 and UGC 4781.

 NGC 2775 Data Table

 |Object Type||Spiral Galaxy|